nginxinc/kubernetes-ingress/examples/ingress-resources/proxy-set-headers/README.md

 ### Example 2: Minion Override Master Header

-In this example, a header is in both a master and a minion, in the minion it has a different value and therefore overrides master.
+In this example, a header is in both a master and a minion; in the minion it has a different value and therefore overrides master.

 Content of `cafe-master.yaml`: